graphcore-research/gwr/README.md

 ### Making a Release

-The release process for all packages within the STEAM workspace is handled by the [Release-plz] tool.
+The release process for all packages within the TRAMWAY workspace is handled by the [Release-plz] tool.

 To start the release process, run: